A fresh salad with Asian flavors makes this Rice Noodle Salad with Mango Dressing a family favorite. Easy to prepare, and gluten-free

 The making of Rice Noodle Salad with Mango Dressing

 This fresh Rice Noodle Salad with Mango Dressing is modified from a recipe found in The Best of Gourmet 2003 cookbook.
-Made with cellophane noodles, crunchy cucumber, colorful carrots, and dressed with a fresh mango dressing, it went perfectly with my Thai Chicken Patties.
+This light and refreshing salad is made with cellophane noodles, crunchy cucumber, colorful carrots, and dressed with a fresh mango dressing, it went perfectly with my Thai Chicken Patties.

 Cellophane noodles come in varying widths.
-For this recipe, I used noodles that are about 1/4 inch wide, also known as pad thai noodles.
+For this recipe, I used noodles that are about ¼ inch wide, which are also known as pad thai noodles.
 You can easily find them in Asian markets, but many supermarkets carry them as well.
 Made from rice, they are also gluten-free.

 Cooking methods will depend on the noodle.
-Instructions for cooking thin noodles is often just a matter of pouring boiling water on them an allowing them to sit for 15 minutes or so.
-Some package instructions will tell you to boil them for 3 – 5 minutes, so do look at your package instructions and cook the noodles according to them.
+Instructions for cooking thin noodles are often just a matter of pouring boiling water on them and allowing them to sit for 15 minutes or so.
+Some package instructions will tell you to boil them for 3 - 5 minutes, so do look at your package instructions and cook the noodles according to them.